alex-truby/galvanize_capstone_2/README.md

 A quick scatterplot of my model inputs told me that many of the demographic feautures I wanted to use as inputs to my models were likely correlated.
 Additonally, a few of the chemical hazard indexes (HIs) I had pulled in only contained zero values.
 So, I dropped all of the HIs with zero values, and made a separate dataframe of only the demographic features to input into a PCA model to find out how many of them will actually be useful to my model.

 The results from the PCA on the demographic data indicated that I really only needed to include two of the original four variables to account for 90% of the variance (see below image).
 I took this into account when building out my models later in the process.
-While only two demographic variables were needed to explain 90% of the variance, I decided to keep a third after this first inital pass of the EDA to have 95% of the variance explained, understanding I may want to drop it later in the process.
+While only two demographic variables were needed to explain just about 90% of the variance, I decided to keep a third after this first inital pass of the EDA since only two PCAs didn't quite hit the desired 90% threshold fir exaplained variance.

 ![Demographic PCA Plot](./images/dem_pca.png)